The history of the garden

 April and September: 10am to 8pm.

-Children less than 10 years old: free entrance
+Children under than 10 years old: free entrance